-Economic Development Corporations in the region have collaborated with the BLR and NETEX to attract rail transportation business to the line.
-The Economic Development Corporations diligently continue to market the availability of rail service to potential customers, though track condition has limited their success.
-The BLR serves numerous local and regional industries and businesses located along the route, including agricultural interests, plastics manufacturers and users, steel and metal industries, chemical processors, aggregate companies, and other miscellaneous customers.
+The EDCs in the region have collaborated with Blacklands and NETEX to attract rail transportation business to the line.
+The EDCs diligently continue to market the availability of rail service to potential customers, though track condition has limited their success.
+Blacklands serves numerous local and regional industries and businesses located along the route, including agricultural interests, plastics manufacturers and users, steel and metal industries, chemical processors, aggregate companies, and a variety of other customers.

-The EDC's supporting this application, and depending on this rehabilitation for future success and growth are listed below.
+The EDCs supporting this application, and who are dependent on this rehabilitation for future success and growth are listed below.
 Please feel free to contact them directly to discuss their past experiences and examples of prospective industry for this Northeast Texas Corridor.

-Greg Sims - President/CEO Greenville Economic Development Corporation 2500 Stonewall St., 8th Floor Greenville, Texas 75403 T 903-455-1197 Ext.
-303 gsims@ci.greenville.tx.us www.greenvilletxedc.com
+Greg Sims - President/CEO

+Greenville Economic Development Corporation

+2500 Stonewall St., 8th Floor

+Greenville, Texas 75403

+T 903-455-1197 Ext.
+303

+gsims@ci.greenville.tx.us

+www.greenvilletxedc.com